 To assist in providing clear information to your audience, please refer to the Cancer Institute NSW's Glossary.

 "The flow-on will be that people with cancer who read such media reporting will feel less anxious about facing the future i.e. get on with treatment and enjoy life as best you can."
-Robin Mitchell
+Robin Mitchell, diagnosed with bowel cancer

 When writing about the following cancers, please note that by including the linked information, media have the opportunity to help improve outcomes for people by offering a positive course of action for their readers/viewers/listeners to take.